 Application and findings

-A line laser scanner is developed and tested, which allows for accurate monitoring of the bed evolution in laboratory experiments with moving bed, even under flowing water conditions.
-This technique is later used in a scale model study on the local hydraulic and morphological effects of the geometrical design of the side channel intake sill.
+The line laser scanner allows for accurate monitoring of the bed evolution in laboratory experiments with moving bed, even under flowing water conditions.
+This technique is later used in the scale model to study the local hydraulic and morphological effects of the geometrical design of the side channel intake sill.
 The fraction of the total river discharge flowing into the side channel is mainly determined by the cross-sectional area over the sill (i.e. inlet geometry).
 A too small sill height cause s a too large side channel discharge, under which condition the design requirements are not met.
-Moreover, a downstream decreasing sill height results in a morphologically dynamic system.
-Whether this is feasible or not depends on the needs of different purposes of the side channel, e.g. ecology and recreational boating.
+Moreover, a downstream decreasing sill height results in the morphologically most dynamic system.
+Whether this is also the most favorable design depends on the needs of different purposes of the side channel such as ecology and recreational boating.

-From morphological analysis in the Waal River, it turns out that bed forms of different length scales co-exist: dunes and forced bars.
+From the morphological analysis in the Waal River, it turns out that bedforms of different length scales co-exist: dunes and hybrid bars.
 In general, dunes cannot be treated separately without taking into account the bars, because both dune height and length correlate with the location of the bars.
 The construction of longitudinal training dams leads to a change in the location of the bars.
 However, the statistical properties of the dune characteristics do not change.

 Status for day-to-day practice

-Location along the 10 km stretch of the river Waal (between Tiel and Ophelmert) in which the longitudinal dam pilot was implemented.
+Location of the 10 km stretch of the Waal River (between Tiel and Ophemert) in which the longitudinal training dam pilot was implemented.

 Spatial scale: River section